ali-anwar1/ali-anwar1/README.md

 ## Hi there 👋 | Welcome to my Profile

 ## About Me
-I'm a computer science undergraduate with a burning passion for data science and machine learning!
+I'm a full stack web developer with 8 plus years working experience with cutting edge technologies.

 **My Expertise:**
 - Programming with Typescript, Javascript, Node.js, PHP and PostgreSQL